lzampieri/sgssearch/README.md

   * `api.php` which contains routes for api
 * `app` directory, and in particular:
   * `Models` directory, which contain list of models
+* `database/migrations` which contains the info for table construction

+Most useful commands are:
+* `php artisan migrate:refresh` to create table in the database